Parliament of Australia: House of Representatives

-Both Houses
+Both houses

-It is not possible to be simultaneously a member of both the Senate and the House of Representatives, but a number of people have been members of both Houses at different times in their parliamentary career (see List of people who have served in both Houses of the Australian Parliament).
+It is not possible to be simultaneously a member of both the Senate and the House of Representatives, but a number of people have been members of both houses at different times in their parliamentary career.

 Only Australian citizens are eligible for election to either house.
-They must not also hold citizenship of a "foreign power".
-When the Constitution was drafted, all Australians were British subjects, so the word "foreign" meant non-British.
-But, in the landmark case Sue v Hill (1999), the High Court of Australia ruled that, at least since the Australia Act 1986, Britain has been a "foreign power", so that British citizens are also excluded.
+They must not also be a subject or citizen of a "foreign power".
+When the Constitution was drafted, all Australians (and other inhabitants of the British empire) were British subjects, so the word "foreign" meant outside the Empire.
+But, in the landmark case Sue v Hill (1999), the High Court of Australia ruled that, at least since the passage of the Australia Act 1986, Britain has been a "foreign power", so that British citizens are also excluded.

 Compulsory voting was introduced for federal elections in 1924.
 The immediate justification for compulsory voting was the low voter turnout (59.38%) at the 1922 federal election, down from 71.59% at the 1919 federal election.
 Compulsory voting was not on the platform of either the Stanley Bruce-led Nationalist/Country party coalition government or the Matthew Charlton-led Labor opposition.
 The actual initiative for change was made by Herbert Payne, a backbench Tasmanian Nationalist Senator who on 16 July 1924 introduced a private Senator's bill in the Senate.
 Payne's bill was passed with little debate (the House of Representatives agreeing to it in less than an hour), and in neither house was a division required, hence no votes were recorded against the bill.
 The 1925 federal election was the first to be conducted under compulsory voting, which saw the turnout figure rise to 91.4%.
 The turnout increased to about 95% within a couple of elections and has stayed at about that level since.

 Since 1973, citizens have had the right to vote upon turning 18.
 Prior to this it was 21.

 Australian Federal Police officers armed with assault rifles have been situated in the Federal Parliament since 2015.
 It is the first time in Australian history that a parliament has possessed armed personnel.